•

 I am a licensed clinical psychologist (PSY32407) with a private practice in Oakland, California.
 I have provided therapeutic services in multiple venues for over a decade, including community mental health (serving low income and unhoused clients) and college counseling (at Mills College and the University of Pacific).
 I graduated from The Wright Institute in Berkeley with a Psy.D.
 (Doctorate in Clinical Psychology).

-For starters, I am interdisciplinary at heart, utilizing multiple perspectives to tackle issues.
+I am interdisciplinary at heart, utilizing multiple perspectives to tackle issues.
 In over a decade spent at Stanford University, I taught for a dozen different programs and departments, from Stanford Pre-Collegiate Studies to Classics to African American Studies to Stanford's Center for Comparative Studies in Race and Ethnicity.
 One of my favorite parts of producing plays was to go from directing to performing to running the lightboard to writing.
 This varied approach remains with me as a psychologist, as I draw from numerous approaches, which allows me to create individualized treatments for each client.

-Academic/Teaching Background
+Teaching/Academic Background

 Teaching